japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-MemoryStream.md

 logicalPlan: LogicalPlan
 ----

-NOTE: `logicalPlan` is part of the <<spark-sql-streaming-MemoryStreamBase.adoc#logicalPlan, MemoryStreamBase Contract>> for the logical query plan of the memory stream.
+NOTE: `logicalPlan` is part of the <<spark-sql-streaming-MemoryStreamBase.md#logicalPlan, MemoryStreamBase Contract>> for the logical query plan of the memory stream.

-`logicalPlan` is simply a <<spark-sql-streaming-StreamingExecutionRelation.adoc#, StreamingExecutionRelation>> (for this memory source and the <<spark-sql-streaming-MemoryStreamBase.adoc#attributes, attributes>>).
+`logicalPlan` is simply a <<spark-sql-streaming-StreamingExecutionRelation.md#, StreamingExecutionRelation>> (for this memory source and the <<spark-sql-streaming-MemoryStreamBase.md#attributes, attributes>>).

-`MemoryStream` uses link:spark-sql-streaming-StreamingExecutionRelation.adoc[StreamingExecutionRelation] logical plan to build link:spark-sql-dataset.adoc[Datasets] or link:spark-sql-dataset.adoc#ofRows[DataFrames] when requested.
+`MemoryStream` uses link:spark-sql-streaming-StreamingExecutionRelation.md[StreamingExecutionRelation] logical plan to build link:spark-sql-dataset.md[Datasets] or link:spark-sql-dataset.md#ofRows[DataFrames] when requested.

 [source, scala]
 ----